Is Northern Ireland over its Troubles?

 Touring the battlefield

 The Troubles was the period of violence that occurred in 1968-1998 between factions of the two communities, the republicans (self-identified as Irish and/or Roman Catholic) and the unionists (self-identified as British and/or Protestant).
-More than three-thousand-five-hundred people were killed in the conflict, more than half of them civilians.
-The Troubles were brought to an end by a peace process, resulting in the Good Friday Agreement, but there has been sporadic violence since.
+More than thirty-five hundred people were killed in the conflict, more than half of them civilians.
+The Troubles were brought to an end by a peace process, resulting in the Good Friday Agreement.
+But there has been sporadic violence since.

 Ken started the tour in the republican neighborhood of Falls Road.
-He stopped the car several times so I could visit memorials, including Bobby Sands’ mural on the side of Sinn Féin’s offices.
+He stopped the car several times so I could visit memorials, including Bobby Sands’s mural on the side of Sinn Féin’s offices.
 Sands was a member of the Provisional IRA who died in 1981 during a hunger strike while in prison.
 The strikers were fighting to be recognized as prisoners of war instead of criminals.
 The strike generated international awareness and made Sands a martyr.
-One-hundred-thousand people attended his funeral.
+One hundred thousand people attended his funeral.